HK-Modding-Preservation/Exaltation/CHARM_LIST.md

 Same effect as Kingsoul for three notch instead of five.

-Glorified by defeating the Pure Vessel.
-Defeat him again to swap between the two.
+Glorified by defeating the radiant Pure Vessel.
+Defeat Pure Vessel to swap between the two.

 ## Grimmchild <-> Carefree Melody